Horace Botsford

-Horace Casad Botsford Sr. (November 28, 1877 – March 26, 1948) was an American football coach.
+Horace Casad Botsford Sr. (November 28, 1877 – March 26, 1948) was an American college football coach.

 Coaching career

 College of Emporia

 Botsford was the first head coach at the College of Emporia in Emporia, Kansas.
 He held the post for the 1901 season only and posted a record of 4–3.
 The school played 11 seasons without an official coach before Botsford was hired.

 Kansas State Normal

 After one year at College of Emporia, Botsford moved across town to become the third head coach at Kansas State Normal School—now known as Emporia State University.
 He held that position for two seasons, from 1902 until 1903.
 His coaching record at Kansas State Normal was 7–10–3.